Ep.: What is the difference between a burnt offering and a sin offering?

 Related Videos

-VIDEO: Do Christians Have to Go to Church?
+VIDEO: Do Christians Get to Judge Others?

 Ep.1228: Where Do the Human Soul and Spirit Go When We Die?
 (Part II)